KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 Does Kylo support either Apache NiFi or Hortonworks DataFlow (HDF)?
 What is the difference?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, Kylo supports vanilla Apache NiFi or NiFi bundled with Hortonworks DataFlow.
 HDF bundles Apache NiFi, Storm, and Kafka within a distribution.
-Apache NiFi within HDF contains the same codebase
-as the open-source project.
-NiFi is a critical component of the Kylo solution.
+Apache NiFi within HDF may contain minor differences with the the open-source project.
+For example, Hortonworks bundles their own versions of Hadoop client libraries in NiFi Hadooop NAR library.
+HDF may not bundle the latest version of Apache NiFi and Hortonworks only performs Q/A against NiFi versions bundled into HDF.
+NiFi is a core component of the Kylo solution.
 Kylo is an HDF-certified technology.
-Kylo's commercial support subscription bundles 16 cores of Apache NiFi support.

 Can Kylo be used in the cloud?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Absolutely.
-Kylo is used in production on AWS utilizing EC2, S3, SQS, and other AWS features for at least one major Fortune 100 company.
-Kylo has also been used with Azure.
+Kylo is used in production on Azure and AWS and can take advantage of many of the cloud native technologies such as Azure blob or AWS S3-backed Hive tables.

 Does Kylo support high-availability (HA) features?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~